Fallout Shelter 3 Areas to Organize to Keep the Sanity

 Prepare early to help your family and anyone else desperate to stay alive.
 Afterall, you may be the person caught far from home during a nuclear attack.
 You will hope desperately for a good Samaritan to take you in.

 There are safety checkpoints that would make this safe to do.
 Read my previous blog in regards to the ‘intake’ area.
+At the end of this blog is a link to buy a radiation monitor.

 TEN FEET IN